syncfusion-content/wpf-docs/wpf/DataGrid/Serialization-and-Deserialization.md

 ### Deserialize Details View

-By default, SfDataGrid allows you to deserialize the DetailsViewDefinition.
-You can disable the DetailsViewDefinition deserialization by setting the [DeserializationOptions.DeserializeDetailsViewDefinition](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.DeserializationOptions~DeserializeDetailsViewDefinition.html) to `false`.
+By default, SfDataGrid allows you to deserialize the `DetailsViewDefinition`.
+You can disable the `DetailsViewDefinition deserialization` by setting the [DeserializationOptions.DeserializeDetailsViewDefinition](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.DeserializationOptions~DeserializeDetailsViewDefinition.html) to `false`.

 {% tabs %}
 {% highlight c# %}